EduANeves/LabSeq/README.md

 # LabSeq
 How to start this Rest API.

-I using the enviromment Eclipse with quarkus.
+I used the Eclipse environment  with quarkus.

 Execute ".\mvnw compile quarkus:dev" in eclipe terminal

-Go to "localhost:8080" and execute this program
+Go to "localhost:8080" and execute the programme

-Access to "localhost:8080/q/swagger-ui"  for  test in swagger Just put in "n" your value and the aplication da o output com a sequencia
+Access to "localhost:8080/q/swagger-ui"  to  test in swagger Just put on "n" the pretended value and the application will give the output with the sequence.